sanderslab/magellanmapper/README.md

 ## Run Clrbrain

 Clrbrain can be run as a GUI or headlessly for desktop or server tasks, respectively.
-To start Clrbrain:
+To start Clrbrain, run (assuming a Conda environment):

-- Open a new terminal if you just installed Miniconda
-- Run the script:

 ```
 source activate clr3
-./runclrbrain.sh -i [path_to_your_image]
+./run --img [path_to_your_image]
 ```

-`runclrbrain.sh` is a script to run many pipelines within Clrbrain, such as whole volume nuclei detection and image transposition.
-The default pipeline will open the Clrbrain GUI.

 Proprietary image formats such as `.czi` will be imported automatically via Bioformats into a Numpy array format before loading it in the GUI.
 This format allows on-the-fly loading to reduce memory requirements and initial loading time.
 Medical imaging formats such as `.mha` (or `.mhd/.raw`) and `.nii` (or `.nii.gz`) are opened with SimpleITK/SimpleElastix and do not require separate import.

+You can also use `pipelines.sh`, a script to run many automated pipelines within Clrbrain, such as whole volume nuclei detection and image transposition.
+See below for more details.

 ## 3D viewer

-The main Clrbrain GUI displays a 3D viewer and ROI selection controls.
+The main Clrbrain GUI displays a 3D viewer and region of interest (ROI) selection controls.
 Clrbrain uses Mayavi for 3D voxel or surface rendering.

 From the ROI selection controls, two different 2D editors can be opened.
 All but the last `2D styles` option open various forms of the Nuclei Annotation Editor.
 The final option opens the Atlas Editor, a 2D/3D viewer.